 Owning multiple drills and drivers requires extra storage…and adds to overall cost.
-But having the right drill accessories costs less, uses less space, yet creates a very convenient all-in-one drill / driver.
+But having the right drill accessories: costs less, uses less space, yet creates a very convenient all-in-one drill and driver.

 What are these adapters for?

 There are several types of quick change adapters and drill chuck conversion tools aimed at a specific purpose.
 The brands listed offer dedicated quick change adapters to convert your ⅜-inch or ½-inch power and cordless drills to accept ¼-inch hex power bits., which are different than quick change extensions, which vary in length, or chuck conversion tools, which do the opposite and convert a ¼-inch quick-change to a drill chuck.

 This gives you the same flexibility and work efficiency of a ¼-inch drill driver without buying another drill.

 The deep groove at the end of the shank is engaged by a metal ball or wire from a chuck to lock the bit in place.

 I keep the Insty-Bit Insty-Lok (80138) in my personal tool collection.
 The tolerances are just right in keeping a bit held securely, while the operation of bit insertion and one-handed removal is super smooth and effortless.

 Combine the well machined design with 100% metal parts; in my view Insty-Bit is providing all that a user can ask for in assuring a top quality drill accessory.